Department of Communication Studies

-Dr. Palomares’ research has appeared in top journals, such as Human Communication Research, Journal of Computer-Mediated Communication, Communication Monographs, Communication Research, Journal of Language and Social Psychology, and Journal of Social and Personal Relationships; and in edited volumes, such as The Handbook of Communication Science and Biology, The Handbook of Intergroup Communication, and The SAGE Handbook of Interpersonal Communication.
-They have served as the Chair of the Communication and Social Cognition Division of the National Communication Association and as an Associate Editor for Human Communication Research.
-Dr. Palomares’ research has received several awards from the National Communication Association and the International Communication Association.
+Dr. Nik leads the Goal Understanding & Communication Lab in the Department of Communication Studies at Texas.
+Dr. Nik teaches courses on empirical research methods, gender and communication, theory construction in communication science, interpersonal communication, and cyberbullying.
+Dr. Nik’s research has appeared in top journals, such as Human Communication Research, Journal of Computer-Mediated Communication, Communication Monographs, Communication Research, Journal of Language and Social Psychology, International Journal of Communication, Journal of Social and Personal Relationships, JMIR Infodemiology; and in edited volumes, such as The Handbook of Communication Science and Biology, The Handbook of Intergroup Communication, and The SAGE Handbook of Interpersonal Communication.
+Dr. Nik has served as the Chair of the Communication and Social Cognition Division of the National Communication Association (NCA) and as an Associate Editor for Human Communication Research.
+Dr. Palomares is incoming Editor-In-Chief of the Journal of Language and Social Psychology starting in December 2023.